afroisalreadyinu/practical-ansible-intro/readme.md

 only a default.

-**Aside on specifying booleans**: You can specify boolean values for tasks and plays using pretty much any truey or falsy value, all of these work: `yes, no, True, true, TRUE, false`.
+**Aside on specifying booleans**: You can specify boolean values for tasks and plays using pretty much any truey or falsy value; all of these work: `yes, no, True, true, TRUE, false`.
 In this tutorial `yes` and `no` are preferred, because that's what I see in other playbooks most frequently.